Monterey Street

 Neighborhood Central Northside

-Monterey Street was laid out and named for the Battle of Monterey by Alexander Hays, eponym of Hays Street, who was a veteran of the Mexican–American War.[1][2][3][4][5][6][7][8]
+Monterey Street was laid out and named for a battle of the Mexican-American War by Alexander Hays, eponym of Hays Street, who was a veteran of that war.[1][2][3][4][5][6][7][8]

 References